hrmuwanika/Install-ERPNext-V15-in-Ubuntu-24.04-LTS/README.md

-# Installing ERPNext Frappe on Ubuntu 24.04 LTS
+# How To Install ERPNext 15 on Ubuntu 24.04 LTS
+A complete Guide on How to Install Frappe/ERPNext version 15 in Ubuntu 24.04 LTS

 ## Software Requirements
 - Updated Ubuntu 24.04